Deltares/MeshKernelPy/README.md

 where `<meshkernel_back_end_branch_name>` is either `master` or `release`, as described in [Platform-specific build](#platform-specific-build).

-The deployable linux wheels will be located in dist/wheelhouse
+The deployable manylinux wheels will be located in dist/wheelhouse.

 # License